Healthedata1/USCDI5-Sandbox/input/pagecontent/basic-provenance.md

 ### Provenance in US Core
 <div class="bg-success" markdown="1">

+The FHIR [Provenance] Resource tracks information about the activity about a version of a resource, describing the entities and agents involved.
+FHIR resources also contain elements that represent "small-p provenance" information about how the resource was obtained which overlap with the functionality of the Provenance resource.

-typically do not use the Provenance Resource to represent this information at an *individual level* (in other words, activities by the patient or provider), various FHIR resource elements are identified that track the "small p provenance" information at the individual level.
-The guidance here does not preclude more advanced use cases.
+​This page is divided into two section documenting how the [US Core Provenance Profile] records changes at the *organizational level*, and how the US Core Profiles' "small-p provenance" elements record changes at the *individual level*.
+The US Core Provenance Profile asserts where the data came from at an organizational or system level.
+Because systems typically do not use the Provenance Resource to represent this information at an *individual level* (in other words, activities by the patient or provider), various FHIR resource elements are identified that track the "small p provenance" information at the individual level.
+The baseline rules and guidance here do not preclude more advanced use cases such as [Using Provenance To Target Resource Elements].

 </div><!-- new-content -->